-Registering a company a company in Australia according to ASIC requirements and the Corporation Act of 2001 is the most common way to start doing business in this country.
+Registering a company in Australia according to ASIC requirements and the Corporation Act of 2001 is the most common way to start doing business in this country.
 If you are interested to learn more about the Australian limited liability company (locally known as a proprietary company) and other types of businesses entities available in Australia, then this page is of interest to you.

 Doing business in Australia with a local entity

 The Australian limited liability company (private proprietary company)

 - Forming an LLC in Australia can be done with only i) one shareholder ii) one director iii) one resident director iv) no minimum paid-up capital.
 Foreigners living outside of Australia have to appoint at least one director living in Australia.
 Healy Consultants can provide nominee services as a strategy to comply with this legal obligation;

 - The company must prepare financial statements every year.
 The Australian authorities require local businesses to register and report for GST only if their annual sales exceed AU$75,000 (approximately US$55,000);

 The Australian trading trusts

 - In Australia, it is possible to use a unit trust company as an alternative to a trading company.
 In order to do so, the trustee(s) must register the trust with the Australia Companies Registrar and the tax authority in order to obtain an Australia Business Registration Number and a Tax File Number.
 The main requirement for acceptance is to appoint a resident either as i) trustee or (if all trustees are residing overseas) ii) public officer;

 - The trading trust is usually structured as a tax transparent entity, not subject to corporate income tax in Australia provided all its income is transferred to the trust’s beneficiaries;

 - Best uses for an Australian trading trust: the trading trust is an interesting business vehicle for a family-owned business.